What Estate Grown Wine and Small-Lot Winemaking Actually Mean

 When you taste our Cabernet Sauvignon, you are tasting one specific piece of land, farmed by one family, within the Sonoma Valley appellation.

 Small-lot winemaking does not carry the same legal precision as the TTB’s “estate bottled” designation.
 No federal regulatory body has established a universal case-count definition for the term.
 (No reliable source found for a universal legal definition of “small-lot winemaking.”)
-In practice, the term describes intentionally limited production runs, standing in contrast to large commercial operations producing hundreds of thousands of cases annually.
+In practice, the term describes intentionally limited production runs,in contrast to large commercial operations that produce hundreds of thousands of cases annually.

 The meaningful distinction is not a number.
 It’s a decision-making model.

 At a commercial scale, standardization becomes necessary.
-Fruit from dozens of vineyards gets blended for consistency across a large volume.
+Fruit from dozens of vineyards is blended to ensure consistency across large volumes.
 Individual blocks or barrels rarely receive standalone attention.
 Decisions get made for the batch, not the barrel.

 That’s the practical difference.
 Not just quantity.
 Granularity of decision-making.